Handling money is a crucial life skill. We all need to know how to use it wisely and how to make it go further.

 Once your child is a little older and has mastered the concept and value of saving, you may want to consider teaching them about investing.

-Parents or parental guardians can easily set one up, but anyone can contribute, up to a maximum of £9,000 for the current tax year.
-Proceeds then grow free of tax on capital gains and dividends or interest, with any withdrawals tax-free too.
-When you feel they’re old enough, talk your children through the choices you’ve made in their ISA and why, together with what some of the terms mean.
+Only parents or legal guardians can set up a JISA, but anyone can contribute, up to a maximum of £9,000 for the current tax year.
+Proceeds then grow free of tax on capital gains, dividends or interest.

-Although children may be keen to invest in companies that they know, such as their favourite brands, you can talk about how spreading money across a broad spread of companies (for example, through an investment fund) is generally a lower-risk way of investing as it avoids "betting" on the fortunes of just a few firms.
+When you feel they’re old enough, you could talk to your children about the choices you’ve made in their JISA and what some of the terms mean.
+Although children may be keen to invest in companies that they know, such as their favourite brands, you can talk about how spreading money across a broad spread of companies (for example, through an investment fund) is generally a lower-risk way of investing as it avoids ‘betting’ on the fortunes of just a few firms.

 This can also help them to understand how they can manage risk – which is another important life skill.
 Taking more financial risk tends to come with a rockier ride, but the rewards can be greater – though there are no guarantees.
 And if something sounds too good to be true – no risk, big reward – then it probably is!

 A JISA can also help establish and strengthen the link between healthy investment behaviours – such as keeping an eye on costs and being disciplined – and long-term financial success.
 Once a year, for example, you can show your child how much their account has grown by or fallen in value and discuss whether their Junior ISA is on track for what they may want to achieve with it.
+Once your child is 18, the money is theirs.
+They can continue investing or withdraw the money tax-free, whether it’s for university fees, to travel the world or something else entirely.

 Father and daughter in swimming pool